student020341/hack-game/vault/boards/server.md

 ## idea

-- [ ] player can register account
-- [ ] player can login/delete/transfer account
 - [ ] player can join a server town
 - [ ] player can create field/dungeon instances from server town gate
 - [ ] player can form groups with other players and or npcs